 - We used a cast-iron skillet which does a terrific job of browning the chicken and making sauteed chicken thighs.
 We highly recommend using cast iron for the best results.

 - Always check your chicken for doneness using a digital meat thermometer.
-Check the chicken's internal temperature after 5 minutes of cooking time.

 - Pan frying chicken thighs with the bone takes longer than boneless thighs, reduce the cooking time if yours don't have the bone in.